-All this is of little interest to the current authorities.
-Ukraine still occupies a leading position in the sphere of copyright infringement and has not built a system for their effective protection.
+All this is of little interest to the current government.
+Ukraine is still a leader in copyright infringement and has not built a system for its effective protection.
 Therefore, Ukrainians prefer to register their inventions abroad.
-They are also looking for funding for their projects, and access to global academic databases, laboratories and partnerships.
-Without financing science, our country simultaneously loses its investment in education provided to those who have left, and misses the benefits of the results of their future developments.
+They are also looking for funding for their projects and access to global academic databases, laboratories, and partnerships.
+Without financing science, our country loses its investment in education provided to those who have left, and misses the benefits of the results of their future developments.

-Without changing the situation, Ukraine is doomed to lag, deindustrialization and complete dependence on foreign technologies (quite likely, invented by scientists who left Ukraine).
+Without changing the situation, Ukraine is doomed to a lag, deindustrialization, and complete dependence on foreign technologies (quite likely, invented by scientists who left Ukraine).

-It is necessary to increase the financing of domestic science.
-Expenditures on research and development, funding for basic science should be raised from at least 0.5% to 3% of GDP, introduce a system of grants and create opportunities for participation in international projects.
-This will give the motivation of Ukrainian scientists to live, work and implement their projects in Ukraine.
+It is necessary to increase the financing of national science.
+Expenditures on research and development, funding for basic science should be raised from at least 0.5 percent to 3 percent of GDP; a system of grants introduced, and opportunities for participation in international projects created.
+This will motivate Ukrainian scientists to live, work, and implement their projects in Ukraine.

-Implementing a public-private partnership in the scientific field, reviving the relationship between science and production, ensuring the practical implementation of developments of Ukrainian scientists and creating opportunities for the emergence of research and production clusters with enterprises, research institutes and universities, we will demonstrate the possibility of self-realization and the prestige of the profession to scientists, especially the younger generation.
+By implementing a public-private partnership in the scientific sector, reviving the relationship between science and production, ensuring practical implementation of developments of Ukrainian scientists, and creating opportunities for the emergence of research and production clusters with enterprises, research institutes and universities, we will demonstrate the possibility of personal fulfillment and the prestige of the profession to scientists, especially the younger generation.

-Having secured intellectual property, we actually recognize the value of the results of the work of innovators.
+By introducing intellectual property protection mechanisms, we will recognize the value of the result of the work of innovators.

 The revival of Ukrainian science is not a utopia, but a real opportunity.
-It is only important that in 2019, Ukraine will not miss its chance.Follow @serhiylovochkin
+It is only important that in 2019, Ukraine does not miss its chance.Follow @serhiylovochkin